Wigan United A.F.C.: History

 Season 1901–02 was much better, Wigan United finishing in third place behind champions Darwen and runner-up Southport Central.

 The 1902–03 season was a return to reality with the club almost setting a new record for the Lancashire League by playing for the whole season without winning a game.
 This was averted in the penultimate game of the season when United recorded a 1–3 success, beating local rivals, Chorley, at Rangletts Recreation Ground.
 The club finished bottom of the twelve team league with Southport Central as champions.

 At the end of the season the Lancashire league became, in effect, the Second Division of the Lancashire Combination, and the league itself closed.
 Wigan United did not apply for the new league.

 It was rumoured that United were to join the Lancashire Alliance League for the 1903/04 season but no record can be found of results from that year.
 United then went unreported for a number of years as Wigan Town became the main focus of football in the town, but a photograph exists of Wigan United from 1908 and in 1909 the club joined the newly formed Wigan and District Junior Alliance League.
 A General Meeting was held on 5 September 1909 naming R. Barlow as secretary and treasurer, John Holland as captain and Chris O'Brian as vice-captain.
 The meeting also announced that the club would once again use the Westwood ground.
 The club are recorded as playing against Wigan Shops FC on 28 January 1914 No further records of the club are found as football was suspended for the period of World War 1.

-Although not the first club to reside at Springfield Park, United are the oldest, pre-dating Wigan County by at least one season.
+Although not the first club to reside at Springfield Park, United are the oldest, pre-dating Wigan County by at least four seasons.

 It is also possible that the club reformed in 1919 and eventually became Wigan Borough in 1920.